 Yasukuni Shrine is another popular attraction in Tokyo.
-It is located in Chiyoda, and it is surrounded by several other Shinto shrines.
+It is located in Chiyoda, not far from the Imperial Palace, and it is surrounded by several other Shinto shrines.

 But the most important one, The Imperial Shrine of Yasukuni, is dedicated to people who died during the wars in the Meiji and Taishō periods, as well as a smaller part of the Shōwa period.
 The shrine was originally founded by Emperor Meiji, in order to commemorate everyone who died in service of Japan, from the Boshin war through the First Indochina War.

 Nowadays, the Yasukuni shrine commemorates nearly 2,5 million men, women, children and even some pets.
 But, there was controversy surrounding this, since 1,068 out of those names are of convicted war criminals.

 The Zōjōji temple is the main temple of the Jodo sect of Buddhism.
 It is right next to the Tokyo Tower, in Minato City.
 The temple is actually located in Shiba Park, which is home to a few more temples, gates and various other landmarks.